Bonaire: Pekelmeer

 Pekel Lake and the flamingo reserve (800 hectares) are part of the large aquatic area in the south-west of the island.
 Salt is still extracted from this area.
 It is also the most important feeding and living area for the flamingo.
-Depending on the season, between 2000 and 7000 flamingos can be found in this area.
+Depending on the season, between 2,000 and 7,000 flamingos can be found in this area.
 The flamingo reserve is the most important breeding site in the Southern Caribbean.
 The total population migrating between Bonaire and South America is estimated at 20,000 individuals.
 The flamingo places special demands on its environment (water quality, tranquillity) and is very sensitive to disturbance.
 The Pekelmeer and the flamingo reserve have been designated as a water area of international importance under the Ramsar Convention.
 Bonaire will continue to actively protect the flamingo, the symbol of the island.

-Salt pans and caves
+Salt pans

+Bonaire also is known for its salt pans (also called salt lakes, salt flats, or saliñas), which cover 10% of the island's land.
 Salt pans are salt lakes or inlets that are closed to the sea by a dead coral dyke.
-They have an important function because they ensure the collection and filtration of (rain) water.
+They have an important function because they ensure the collection and filtration of rainwater.
 This prevents nutrients and soil particles from reaching the reef and causing damage to the corals.
 This function is especially crucial during heavy rainfall.
 The salt pans are also an important feeding ground for many waterbirds.
 Slagbaai, Gotomeer, Pekelmeer and the Klein Bonaire salt pans are aquatic areas of international importance in the context of the Ramsar Convention.
+Economically, the salt flats provide for the production and exportation of salt.

+Caves

 Bonaire has many dozens of caves.
+There are estimated to be over 200 caves on the island, though not all are easily accessible.
 As a geological manifestation they give a picture of the oldest history of the island.
-In several places the caves have cave drawings made by the original inhabitants of Bonaire.
+In several there are cave drawings made by the original inhabitants of Bonaire.
 Some caves are home to bats or the blind shrimp Typhlatya.
 Bats play a useful role in the ecosystem: they trap a large number of insects (including mosquitoes) or provide pollination of flowers, including cactus flowers.
 The greatest threat to bats is the destruction or disturbance of their roosts.